Faris-Abualnaja/FDTD-1D/README.md

     - FDTD-1D-1e-v: Increased frequency to 1.6GHz
     - FDTD-1D-1e-vi: Increased frequency to 1.9 GHz
     - FDTD-1D-1e-vii: Changed source to a wave packet (modulated gaussian)
 - FDTD-1D-1f: Creating a cell size based on minimum wavelength and relative permittivity of dielectric medium.
+Rule of thumb is minimum wavelength divided by ten. smaller values will give better resolution as the sampling size will be even finer, however, it comes at a cost, which is calculation time.
+If you make the sampling size even finer, you will need to increase the number of cells, i.e. k_max accordingly.
+For example, if my current k_max = 200 and I want to increase my resolution, that is reduce the size of $\Delta x$ byt 0.1, then I would multiply k_max by 10.
+This will show the same EM-wave interaction scaled appropriately.
     - FDTD-1D-1f-i: Sine wave with a frequency of 30 MHz and a relative permittivity of 20
     - FDTD-1D-1f-ii: Changed cell size to to twice the rule of thumb
     - FDTD-1D-1f-iii: Changed cell size to half the rule of thumb